mm13ah/blog/src/posts/2019-04-02/index.md

 ---
-path: '/blog/getting-started-with-javascript'
+path: '/blog/getting-started-with-react'
-title: 'Getting started with JavaScript'
+title: 'Getting Started with React'
-date: '30-04-2019'
+date: '2019-04-02'
+image: './image.png'
 ---

 So you want to learn JavaScript?